galenlim/hackthebox-htb-writeups/sauna.md

 User hsmith requires Pre-Authentication so we cannot get the TGT and the encrypted logon session key.

-But we are able to obtain the information for fsmith.
+There's no error for user fsmith, which means that we have successfully obtained the required information for this user.

 (The nmap script above and GetNPUsers use the same mechanism, so technically we could have skipped the separate user enumeration.)